JatinSharma496/AI_Predictive_Models_for_Credit_Underwriting/README.md

 - [GeeksforGeeks - LightGBM](https://www.geeksforgeeks.org/lightgbm-light-gradient-boosting-machine/)
 - [Kaggle Learn Courses](https://www.kaggle.com/learn)
 ---
+## License:
+ - This project is licensed under the MIT License - see the [LICENSE]() file for details.

 Thank you for reading!
 If you like my project, feel free to give a ⭐ on GitHub!